Seattle, Washington Population 2020

 Today, Seattle's economy is more diverse and involves several major technology companies -- including Nintendo of America and Amazon.com -- and biomedical corporations like Eli Lily and Company and Boston Scientific.
 Seattle now ranks high for the quality of living, sanitation, crime, recreation, and public services.

 Seattle has been undergoing a population boom over the last decade and, according to recent Census data, it had the 14th largest population increase in the country, adding more than 12,600 residents between 2011 and 2012.

-Seattle has struggled with its population growth and it has experienced trouble creating space for more residents.
-Planners in 2006 projected the population will grow an additional 200,000 by 2040, and work has been underway to construct apartment buildings to house new residents.
+Seattle has struggled with its population growth, and it has experienced trouble creating space for more residents.
+Planners in 2006 projected the population would grow an additional 200,000 by 2040, and work has been underway to construct apartment buildings to house new residents.
 Since 2009, the downtown area alone has experienced a growth of 77% in twenty years.

 By 2040, the larger Seattle area is expected to grow by 1.7 million people, with a total of 782,00 in Seattle proper by 2040.

 According to the most recent ACS, the racial composition of Seattle was:

 - Asian: 15.05%